PFA Press announces its new book, Black and White: Kentucky Prints and Printmakers from the Collection of Warren and Julie Payne.

 Some of the artists will be familiar – Jouett, Duveneck, Hubbard, Brenner, Sawyier – but many readers never will have heard of most of these important Kentucky and Kentucky-related artists.

 All of the 67 images are black and white and from the collection of Warren and Julie Payne of Louisville.

 It will be sold in bookstores and museums after they open, but you can order this 136-page book here or on Amazon and eBay.

 $35 plus $2.10 sales tax if you're in Kentucky and $5 postage.
 TOTAL: $42.10.
 We can invoice you on Paypal or you can mail us a check.
 Contact us.

-“Louisville Modern: an era in art tells the story of the art scene in the Louisville area from the 1940s through the 1960s.
-It is both a personal story and an art-historical overview of a period that many categorize now as Mid-century Modern.
+Louisville Modern: an era in art tells the story of the art scene in the Louisville, Kentucky-Southern Indiana area from the 1940s through the 1960s.
+It is both a personal account and an art-historical overview of a period that many categorize now as Mid-century Modern.

-Art critic Sarah Lansdell called the mid-20th century a landmark for regional art on both sides of the Ohio River.
+The book begins with the story of Madeline Covi, who experienced that scene firsthand.
+Her essay is followed by biographies of some of the artists who played major roles, some of whom went on to international renown and some of whom are still active.
 It was an interesting period.
 The art community was made up of woman’s club members, so-called society matrons, “Sunday painters,” housewives, commercial artists, university kids and their teachers, African Americans, GI Bill veterans and refugees from German oppression.
 It was a story that needed telling.